 Multiple studies have found that people tend to remember images better than words.
 With that in mind, look for ways to incorporate visual memory-prompters in your project plan design.

 Icons are one type of visual that can be used to make information more memorable.
 Pair an icon with an important piece of text to help it stand out and stick in the reader’s mind.

 For example, this project timeline template uses an icon to illustrate each step in the process.
 This helps reinforce the information, and gives readers a visual to refer back to:

 While your project plan should include the details of your project, offering a visual summary will help keep your team on track.

-Create a timeline that offers an overview of the phases in your project and the expected beginning and completion dates.
+Use a project timeline template that offers an overview of your project’s phases, as well as the expected beginning and completion dates.
 Your team will be able to refer back to the timeline quickly, without needing to read through a bunch of text.

 Adding surprising design elements will help engage and excite readers.
 An easy way to do this is to include icons and images that reflect the theme of your project.

-For example, this project plan template for a baking company incorporates a donut into the design:
+For example, this project planning template for a baking company incorporates a donut into the design:

 Certain phases of your project may end up taking more or less time than anticipated.
 That’s why it’s valuable to track your progress, so you can adjust your goals.
 Tracking your progress will also help you make informed decisions when planning future projects.

-For example, this project plan template uses a simple bar graph to track the duration of each phase.
+For example, this project planning template uses a simple bar graph to track the duration of each phase.
 The updates are tracked in the top right corner: